Education > Article > Invivo’s #GutGardenChallenge

 2. At the end of each 7-day period, tally up your total and see if you have gotten near the goal of 30 different plants.

-The range of plant ingredients available is huge, and some you may not even consider when tallying up your points.
-For this challenge, a point could be:
+The range of plant ingredients available is huge, and some you may not even consider when tallying up your plant points.

 • Vegetables – e.g. Carrots, Broccoli, Garlic